 Vice President, Scientific Operations

-Associate Director for Shared Resources, The Wistar Institute Cancer Center
+Associate Director for Shared Resources, Ellen and Ronald Caplan Cancer Center

-Herbert Kean, M.D., Family Endowed Chair Professor; Director, HIV-1 Immunopathogenesis Laboratory and Leader, HIV Research Program, Vaccine & Immunotherapy Center;
+Herbert Kean, M.D., Family Professor; Director, HIV-1 Immunopathogenesis Laboratory and Leader, HIV Research Program, Vaccine & Immunotherapy Center

-Immunology, Microenvironment & Metastasis Program, The Wistar Institute Cancer Center
+Immunology, Microenvironment & Metastasis Program, Ellen and Ronald Caplan Cancer Center